nargesbh/nargesbh.github.io/_pages/about.md

 ## Academic Aspirations

 I am currently a senior student pursuing a Bachelor of Science in Computer Science at the University of Tehran, Iran.
 However, my journey doesn't stop here; it's merely the beginning.
-I am looking for fully funded opportunities for my Master's or a direct PhD, focusing on the captivating fields of multimodal signal processing, computer vision, and natural language processing.
+I am seeking opportunities in multimodal signal processing, which encompasses the integration of computer vision and natural language processing, for either my Master's or a direct PhD program.

 ## Hands-On Expertise